tdep-developers/tdep-tutorials/00_preparation/potential_energy_surfaces/pes_gan/README.md

 So3krates Neural Network Potential for GaN
 ===

 This folder contains a neural network potential for GaN.
-It was trained on reference data created with the harmonic stochastic sampling scheme implemented in TDEP for a variety of conditions.
+It was trained on reference data created with the harmonic stochastic sampling scheme implemented in TDEP for a variety of conditions using the PBEsol functional.

 ## Install